Building Project FAQ

 Who is going to pay for this?

-The City is taking advantage of a grant opportunity through the Board of Library Commissioners.
-If we are awarded a grant, the project would be funded by a combination of the grant, the City, and fundraising efforts.
+The City has been awarded a $7.9M grant from the Massachusetts Board of Library Commissioners and, if approved by the City Council, the project will be funded by a combination of the grant, the City, and fundraising efforts.

 Have you already applied for the grant?

 The City submitted a grant application at the Massachusetts Board of Library Commissioners (MBLC) on January 27, 2017.
 In July 2017 the MBLC announced that Melrose was on the waiting list for a provisional grant award.
 Generally, a few libraries come off of the waiting list each year.
 In 2020, no new awards were announced due to difficulties posed by the pandemic.
-As we enter 2021, Melrose is in position #3 on the waiting list.
-New awards are announced each July.
+We were awarded $7.9M on July 8, 2021.